geovedi/book-notes/2022/stolen-focus.notes.md

 ## Introduction: Walking in Memphis
 - Introduction:
-  - The author's godson developed a strong obsession with Elvis Presley as a child.
+  - Hari's godson developed a strong obsession with Elvis Presley as a child.
-  - The godson's struggle with attention and focus, amidst the distractions of modern technology, prompted the author's exploration of the attention crisis.
+  - The godson's struggle with attention and focus, amidst the distractions of modern technology, prompted Hari's exploration of the attention crisis.
 - Obsession with Elvis:
   - The godson's intense fascination with Elvis Presley, singing and imitating him with sincerity, unaware of the comedic aspect.
 - Promise to Visit Graceland:
   - The godson's request to visit Graceland, Elvis Presley's mansion.
-  - The author's agreement to take him to Graceland without much thought.
+  - Hari's agreement to take him to Graceland without much thought.
 - Growing Attention Crisis:
   - A decade later, the godson, named Adam, is consumed by digital distractions, struggling with focus.
   - Adam's constant phone usage and lack of sustained attention raise concerns about his ability to engage with the world.
 - Attention Crisis in Society:
-  - The author observes a broader problem affecting society: declining attention spans and difficulty focusing.
+  - Hari observes a broader problem affecting society: declining attention spans and difficulty focusing.
   - The impact of distractions on individuals and society, leading to difficulties in problem-solving and democracy.
 - Reasons Behind Attention Crisis:
-  - The author interviews experts to understand the root causes of the attention crisis.
+  - Hari interviews experts to understand the root causes of the attention crisis.
   - Mention of various factors affecting attention, including digital technology and societal changes.
 - Attention as a Limited Resource:
   - Attention is likened to a limited resource, and its depletion can hinder individual accomplishments and goals.